 Many websites run on a handful of low-code, low-cost content management system platforms like WordPress and Squarespace.
 These products offer many out-of-the-box features that can be attractive to companies looking for an easy solution.

 But easy is not always better.
 Many digital, editorial and marketing teams are not getting what they need from their content management system.
 In a 2019 survey, 42% of companies indicated that they don’t have the right technology to manage their content.
 What starts as the solution to an immediate need can end up costing more in lost opportunities in the long run.

-To address these shortcomings, Brightspot has built a Content Business Platform that is designed to move businesses forward without compromise.
+To address these shortcomings, Brightspot has built a CMS that is designed to move businesses forward without compromise.
 Brightspot provides the CMS technology for major media organizations and consumer brands including Walmart, National Geographic and Politico.

 Its cutting-edge solution contains all the elements that you should look for when choosing a content management system: